onlook-dev/onlook/.github/ISSUE_TEMPLATE/feature_request.md

 name: ✨ Feature request
 about: Create a feature request
-title: "[FEAT] the title of the request"
+title: "[feat] the title of the request"
 labels: enhancement
 assignees: ''